The University of Georgia’s General Guidelines for Academic Honesty Multiple Violations Review Boards

 - The staff in the Office of the Vice President for Instruction schedules a date, time, and location for the Multiple Review Board meeting.

-- The student is sent (by certified US mail and email) a notification of the date, time, and location of the Multiple Violations Review Board meeting.
-The letter includes the deadline for the student to submit any material he/she wants to be considered by the Board.
+- The student is sent a notification of the date, time, and location of the Multiple Violations Review Board meeting to their UGA e-mail.
+The notice includes the deadline for the student to submit any material he/she wants to be considered by the Board.
 In addition, if the student chooses to have an adviser present, the student must notify the Office of the Vice President for Instruction of the adviser’s name by the deadline.

 - The Multiple Violations Review Board and the student receive a copy of the student’s academic dishonesty files and the student’s submission prior to the meeting.